-Marinated Vegetable Salad – let’s talk about it.
-How I’m loving the lettuce-less-ness of it, especially for a hot day like the 4th of July typically is.
+Marinated Vegetable Salad – let’s talk about it!
+How I’m loving the lettuce-less-ness of it.
 How it’s not only bright, beautiful, and colorful, but crazy-healthy too.
-A dish you can count on being able to enjoy seconds or thirds if there aren’t many other healthy/allergy-friendly options at the party.
 How it’s make-ahead!
-Yep, chop up all your favorite vegetables before going to bed, toss with a simple homemade vinaigrette, refrigerate overnight, then serve the next day.
+Yep, chop all your favorite vegetables before going to bed then toss with a simple homemade vinaigrette, refrigerate, and serve the next day.

 Now, I’ve chosen to highlight my favorite summer vegetables in this Marinated Vegetable Salad including cherry tomatoes, cucumber, cauliflower, carrots, and bell pepper, but you could swap in any vegetables you happen to love and/or have growing in your garden.
 Raw zucchini, summer squash, broccoli, sweet onion, celery, and/or corn would all make excellent additions to this easy dish.